The British Win, Yet Lose

 The distant fence you “saw” from the farm is right in front of you, extending as far as you can see to the right and left except for a gap at New Garden Road.
 There is nothing between you and the farm except, as mentioned earlier, another fence running parallel to the near one, roughly halfway across the muddy farm fields.

-Before the battle, two six-pounders are side-by side in the road, a few yards in front of it, facing toward the farm.
+Before the battle, two six-pounders are side-by side in the road, a few yards in front of the fence, facing toward the farm.
 On each side of the road and behind them are at least 40 regular army soldiers from North Carolina, protecting and helping with the cannons, in addition to the normal artillery men.
+These are likely the only remaining N.C.
+Continentals, the rest having been captured at the Battle of Camden (S.C.) in August.[a]

 Down the road from the rear comes Maj.
 Gen. Greene.
-He rides along behind the militia, at one point removing his hat and wiping sweat from his forehead.
+He rides along behind the North Carolina militia lining the fence, at one point removing his hat and wiping sweat from his forehead.
 You hear him call out several times, “Three rounds, my boys, and then you may fall back.”
 He then returns up the hill.

 During the artillery duel, the last British cannonball kills one of the Americans nearby in a gruesome way.
 By leaning forward on his knee, his body is aligned with the arc of the ball, which “‘tore the spine out the whole length of the body.’”

-At the first sight of the Redcoat bayonets, some of the untried North Carolina militia here dart away without firing a shot.
+At the first sight of the Redcoat bayonets, some of the untried militia men here dart away without firing a shot.
 Most hold their ground, however, and their fire, for the roughly two minutes it takes the British to continue their advance after crossing the middle fence.

-Look at the closest driveway on the right side of the road, roughly 50 yards away.
+Look at the closest driveway on the right side of the road, roughly 50 yards away (half of an American football field).

 The regiments approaching on the north side of the road have quickened their steps due to the rifle fire, perhaps pulling ahead of the units on either side of them.
 However, as they near 50 yards out—nearly the killing range of muskets of the day—these Royal Welch Fusiliers hesitate.
 (The name “Fusiliers” refers to smaller guns called “fusils” the unit carried in earlier days.)
 Perhaps this allows the rest of the line to catch up.
 Meanwhile, an officer on horseback gallops in front of them.
 He is Lt.
 Col. James Webster, in command of the regiments on that side of the road.
 He yells, “Come on, my brave Fusiliers!”
 Now they break into a spontaneous run, bayonets lowered.